+* The Senate may charge standing committees to advise the Senate and/or perform delegated Senate decision-making responsibilities.
+(SREC 02/15/2024)

 Committees are composed of elected faculty senators and other members of the University Senate, as well as students, faculty who are not senators, and administrative staff.
 All student members of Senate committees are assumed to be recommended by the Student Government Association unless indicated otherwise.

+The Senate Council has the responsibility to identify and, as appropriate, mitigate potentially problematic power dynamics and conflicts of interest in committees (e.g., a committee member who has an official reporting relationship to another committee member, or committee members in close familial relationships).
+[US: 9/11/2023]

 Standing Committees